Five Essential Tools for Fixing Your Clothes on the Cheap

 So I know what it takes to fix my clothing on the cheap.
 Is it pretty?
 Definitely not (though over the years I’ve gotten pretty good at disguising my sloppy techniques).
 But sometimes quality and appearance aren’t at the top of our priorities, and we need to get things fixed fast and cheap.

-Especially in today’s world where mass manufactured clothing is made to be cheap and for limited use.
+Especially in today’s world where mass-manufactured clothing is made to be cheap and for limited use.
 Shoes immediately come to mind for me, since I don’t drive very often.
-Most of the shoes you find in stores are catered to a Western population that doesn’t walk around very much any more.
+Most of the shoes you find in stores are catered to a Western population that doesn’t walk around very much anymore.
 As a result, someone like me who walks 2-4 miles a day will burn through a pair of tennis shoes in less than 6 months.
 I’d wager you can find similar standards with most affordable apparel.

 So if you want to increase the longevity of these consumable goods that have become so commonplace in our society (thanks to Walmart, Target, Kmart, etc) it’s not worth it to spend a lot of money fixing them.
 Fortunately, there are some pretty cheap tools you can use to mend your clothes, and if you have any real experience, you’ll probably be able to make them look a lot better than my ramshackle garments.

 If you like to sew, you probably already have a sewing machine and a large selection of patterns, threads, and needles.
 But if you just need to do basic repairs, a simple travel size sewing kit is probably all you need.
-Personally, I prefer military kits, though I may be biased since I own a lot military surplus clothing.
+Personally, I prefer military kits, though I may be biased since I own a lot of military surplus clothing.
 Otherwise, an ordinary civilian kit will work just fine, and will probably include a dozen or so thread colors, needles, measuring tape, a thimble, and scissors.

 But in this case, you can definitely use it to mend fabric.
 Gorilla glue expands to about three times its size while it cures, so it’s not going to have any problem adhering to each individual thread, and since it’s waterproof it should be machine washable.